WP Cron fails to spawn on production

 I also just tested WP cron on the development server and it appears to be working there though.

-#3 Updated by Raymond Hoh almost 2 years ago
+#3 Updated by Raymond Hoh about 2 years ago

 Boone - I think my suspicions are correct.